pqhuy98/ant-simulation/README.md

 Source code of https://ant.quangdel.com/

-The code is optimized to achieve as highest frame-per-second as possible.
+The code is optimized to squeeze out every bit of miliseconds.

 Interesting technological facts:
 - HTML 5 Canvas to render simulation world.